Grand Prix Scholarship Program

 Each year the “points” will be converted to scholarship dollars and credited under the youth bowler’s name until they graduate from high school.

-The bowler while accumulating their Grand Prix points must be in a youth bowling program at a participating Grand Prix Center each year until they graduate from high school.
-If a youth bowler does not participate in at least one youth league session for the year, all money accumulated will be forfeited.
-The only exceptions are: illness or injury to a bowler, or the parents are transferred out of state.
-These instances will go to a state committee and if approved, money will be held in an account for your child.
+While accumulating Grand Prix points, bowlers must be in a youth bowling program at a participating Grand Prix Center each year until they graduate from high school.
+If a bowler does not participate in at least one youth league session for the year, all money accumulated will be forfeited.
+The only exceptions are: illness or injury to the bowler, or the parents are transferred out of state.
+These instances will be reviewed on a case by case basis.
+If approved, money will be held on account for your child.

-Once registered in the program, the parents and youth will work with us at this bowling center in fund-raising activities.
-A minimum of $25.00 per registered bowler per year is required to be raised at the local level to fund the program.
+Participating families are expected to work with their bowling center in fund-raising activities.
+A minimum of $25 per registered bowler per year is required to be raised at the local level to fund the program.
 The more money that is raised, the larger the scholarship fund.

 100% of all funds raised locally will be returned to the registered bowlers in the form of scholarship dollars.
-When the youth bowler graduates from high school and within 18 months enrolls in a trade school, college, university or technical school, or any recognized accredited learning institute, the accumulated dollars will be paid to the educational institute on their behalf.
+When the youth bowler graduates from high school, and enrolls in a trade school, college, university or technical school, or any recognized accredited learning institute, the accumulated dollars will be paid directly to the educational institute on their behalf.
 Bowlers will have up to 18 months from their high school graduation date to redeem their Grand Prix Scholarship funds.